-After very little sleep, my eldest daughter and I set off to school.
+After very little sleep, my eldest and I set off to school.
 She duly headed into the hall with a babbling crowd of tense teenagers.
 I was left in the carpark feeling unsettled, on edge and rehearsing scenarios to deal with her delight, disappointment or utter despair.

 “Should be out soon, sorry for the delay!“

 I bit my lip and risked a reply “Any news?“

 “All good” flashed onto the screen and I began to breathe again!